cuspaceflight/bamboo/README.md

 - Estimate apogee using a simple 1D trajectory simulator.

 ## Incomplete:
-- Optimise nozzle area ratio based on a simple flight trajectory simulator.
+- Optimise nozzle area ratio based on the simple trajectory simulator.